bloycey/react-native-simple-styles/README.md

 	...textUtilities,
 }

-export default styles;
+export const simpleStyles = reactNativeSimpleStyles;
 ```

-In your components you will need to import the reactNativeSimpleStyles function, and then use the pass in your stylesheet.
+In your components pass in your stylesheet to the `react-native-simple-styles` function you exported from `style.js`.
 All of the [standard React Native core components](https://reactnative.dev/docs/components-and-apis) will be returned that you can use as normal.
 The only difference is that they now accept a `className` prop that your classNames to.

 ```
-import reactNativeSimpleStyles from "react-native-simple-styles";
-import styles from "./styles/style";
+import { styles, simpleStyles) from "./styles/style";
-const { View, Text } = reactNativeSimpleStyles(styles);
+const { View, Text } = simpleStyles(styles);

 const Example = () => (
 	<View className="centerAll hScreen">